YuvAIR/HTML-JSON-Viewer/README.md

  */
 /**
  * @param {Object|string} data - Object / JSON string to be displayed
- * @param {HTMLElement} container - DOM element to display the tree in
+ * @param {HTMLElement} container - DOM element to display the tree in, SHOULD HAVE A UNIQUE ID
  * @param {JSONViewerOptions} options
  */
 class JSONViewer(data, container, options);